Computing and Using Minimal Polynomials: Uses of Minimal Polynomials

-\item[($a_2$)] If $I$ is maximal, the generic linear form $\ell \in P$ is such that $\bar{\ell}$ is a primitive element of the field $P/I$. \end{enumerate}
+\item[($a_2$)] If $I$ is maximal, $\bar{\ell}$ is a primitive element of the field $P/I$ where $\ell \in P$ is the generic linear form. \end{enumerate}

-\item[(b)] Let $K$ be finite.
-If $I$ is maximal, there exists $f \in P$ such that $\bar{f}$ is a primitive element of the field $P/I$. \end{enumerate} \end{proposition}
+\item[(b)] If $K$ is finite: if $I$ is maximal, there exists $f \in P$ such that $\bar{f}$ is a primitive element of the field $P/I$. \end{enumerate} \end{proposition}

-\begin{proof} To prove claim (a) we observe that ($a_2$) is a special case of ($a_1$), hence we prove $(a_1)$.
-Since $I$ is radical and $K$ is infinite, the Shape Lemma (see~Theorem~3.7.25 of~\cite{KR1}) guarantees the existence of a linear change of coordinates which brings~$I$ into normal $x_n$-position, hence after the transformation the last indeterminate has squarefree minimal polynomial of degree $\dim_K(P/I)$.
+\begin{proof} To prove claim~(a) we observe that (a$_2$) is a special case of (a$_1$), hence we prove (a$_1$).
+Since $I$ is radical and $K$ is infinite, the Shape Lemma (\eg~see~Theorem~3.7.25 in~\citet{KR1}) guarantees the existence of a linear change of coordinates which brings~$I$ into normal $x_n$-position, hence after such a transformation the last indeterminate has squarefree minimal polynomial of degree $\dim_K(P/I)$.
 Equivalently, the generic linear change of coordinates yields a situation where the minimal polynomial of the last indeterminate is squarefree and has degree $\dim_K(P/I)$.
 If $I$ is maximal then this polynomial is necessarily irreducible.
-This is exactly what Algorithm~\ref{alg:IsMaximal} tries to achieve via randomization in step IsMaximal-5 (the \textit{Second Loop}).
+This is exactly what Algorithm~\ref{MinPoly:alg:IsMaximal} tries to achieve via randomization in step \textsc{IsMaximal}-5 (the \textit{Second Loop}).

-The proof of claim (b) follows from the well-known fact that the multiplicative group of a finite field $L=P/I$ is cyclic, so that if $a$ is a generator of $L\!\setminus\! \{0\}$ we have $L = K[a]$ which implies that $\deg(\minpoly{a,I}(z)) = \dim_K(P/I)$.
+The proof of claim~(b) follows from the well-known fact that the multiplicative group of a finite field $L=P/I$ is cyclic, so that if $a$ is a generator of $L\!\setminus\! \{0\}$ we have $L = K[a]$ which implies that $\deg(\minpoly{a,I}(z)) = \dim_K(P/I)$.
 We then choose $f \in P$ such that $\bar{f} = a$. \end{proof}

 The following example shows that if $K$ is finite, and $I$ is radical but not maximal then it is possible that no element $f\in P$ exists such that $\deg(\minpoly{{\ell}, I}(z)) = {\dim_K(P/I)}$.